channgo2203/channgo2203.github.io/about.md

 layout: post
 title: About
 ---
 I am working as a researcher in the School of Computer Science, and am a member of the Principles of Programming Group at Carnegie Mellon University.
-My research interests are in formal methods, programming languages, compilers, and security.
+My research interests are in formal methods, programming languages, compilers, and language-based security.

 I received my Engineer degree (equivalent to Diplôme d'Ingénieur) from [Hanoi University of Technology](http://en.hust.edu.vn/home) with excellent ranking,